thottiamrp/modernweb-2019dec9/Labs/Ch03-HTML5/elements-block/README.md

 10 minutes

 1. In your `/WIP/html` create a new file called  `class-outline.html`.
 You will work in this file.
 Remember to use the html:5 template.
-If you forget, go back to last exercise for help.
+If you forget how, go back to last exercise for help.

 1. If you haven't already install the VSCode extension HTMLTagWrap.
     * Click extensions, look for HTMLTagWrap by Brad Gashler,and install | reload